Directed by: James Cameron || Produced by: James Cameron

 SUMMARY & RECOMMENDATION: Terminator II: Judgement Day represents James Cameron at his career height, a masterclass of action cinema supported by critical human elements and patient storytelling.
 Unlike many modern blockbusters, T2 bleeds and blows up every dollar of its massive budget on-screen to create a genuinely epic cinematic canvas.
 The action demonstrates innovative and diverse special FX, great staging, and even better pacing, while the characters within those violent sequences are deep, noble archetypes worth rooting for.

-— However… great pacing aside, the film’s final act goes on and on and on, boasting not one, not two, but three false endings.
-The primitive CGI is more impressive with regards to its legacy and influence than its actual on-screen realism.
+— However… the film’s third act goes on and on and on, boasting not one, not two, but three false endings.
+The primitive CGI is more impressive with regards to its legacy and influence than its on-screen realism.

 —> Terminator II: Judgement Day blows away MY HIGHEST RECOMMENDATION.